 While you're working on methods to stop your cat's carpet scratching, you'll want to minimize the damage to your home in the meantime.
 Trim your cat's claws regularly, using a sharp claw-trimming tool.
 This will help keep the damage to a minimum.

-You may also wish to try a product like Soft Claws plastic nail caps.
+You may also wish to try a product like nail caps.
 These should only be applied to cats that allow you to handle and manipulate their paws.
 If you've never used nail caps before, many veterinarians and most large pet supply stores offer installation and training for a small fee.
-Your cat probably won't mind Soft Claws, and they'll prevent the shredding-type of damage your cat sometimes inflicts on your rugs.
+Your cat probably won't mind them, and they'll prevent the shredding-type of damage your cat sometimes inflicts on your rugs.

 Edited by Jenna Stregowski, RVT